argoproj/argo-events/docs/sensors/triggers/kafka-trigger.md

    The `payload` contains the list of `src` which refers to the source event and `dest` which refers to destination key within result request payload.

-   The `payload` declared above will generate a message body like below,
+   The `payload` declared above will generate a message body like below.

         {
             "fileName": "hello.txt" // name/key of the object